ErrorNoInternet/ok/README.md

 Download `ok.exe` from the releases tab and copy it to any folder in `$PATH` (for example `system32`)

 ## Installation (Android)
-Download `ok-aarch64` from v1.4.1-termux into your downloads folder and open termux.
+Download `ok-aarch64` from v1.4.1-termux into your downloads folder and open Termux.
 ```
 cd
 cp storage/downloads/ok-aarch64 ./ok